mliew21396/remote-work-u2/week-4/1-add-it-up/readme.md

 Make sure your refactored code passes the tests!

 ## Release 4: Pseudocode sentence_maker
-Now go through the same process for a method `sentence_maker`. `sentence_maker` which takes an `Array` of strings and returns each element joined into a sentence.
+Now go through the same process for method `sentence_maker`. `sentence_maker` takes an `Array` of strings and returns each element joined into a sentence.

 *Note: The first letter should be capitalized and the sentence should end with a period.*